 Does your Pet have other Behavioral Issues?

 Cache Humane Society does not have the funding or resources available to rehabilitate very aggressive animals.
-We always do a full assessment for an animal surrendered by reason of aggression.
 We pursue all possible adoption, foster, and rescue transfer options but unfortunately, very occasionally euthanasia may be the most humane option for a very aggressive animal.
 This is never an decision we take lightly.